Justice for survivor after 25 years of exploitation - FreedomUnited.org

 Thick calluses from constant cleaning

-A woman identified in court as K was 16 when she was placed in the care of Mandy Wixon, a mother of ten.
+A woman identified in court as K was 16 when she moved in with Mandy Wixon, a mother of ten.
 Over the next 25 years, prosecutors said, she was subjected to sustained abuse and forced domestic labor inside the family home.

 K was not allowed to leave the house and had limited access to food.
 Officers described her bedroom as resembling a “prison cell,” while the wider home was reported to be dirty and cluttered.
 Evidence presented in court showed she was routinely forced to clean on her hands and knees for prolonged periods, leaving large calluses on her feet and ankles.